Echeandia

 Echeandia (common name craglily) is a genus of New World plants in the century plant subfamily within the asparagus family.

 Etymology

 It is named for Spanish botanist Pedro Gregorio Echeandía (1746–1817).
 Species in the genus are distributed from the south-western United States south to north-western Argentina, southern Bolivia, and southern Peru.

 Description

 Echeandia are herbaceous perennials with corms and enlarged storage roots.
 The narrow leaves are held in basal rosettes.
-Flowers are in loose racemes and may be yellow, orange, white or cream.
+Flowers are arranged in loose racemes and may be yellow, orange, white or cream.

 Species

 There are about 78 to 90 species in the genus.